Eastern box turtle: Reproduction

+They have very low reproductive success.
+Females can lay fertile eggs up to four years after a successful mating.

 Captivity

 Thousands of box turtles are collected from the wild every year for the domestic pet trade, although there are captive-bred individuals available.
 Buying a pet box turtle captive-bred rather than wild-caught helps discourage collection from the wild and helps preserve wild populations.
 The eastern box turtle is protected throughout most of its range, but many states allow the capture and possession of box turtles for personal use.
 Captive breeding is fairly commonplace, but not so much that it can supply the market demand.

 Captive turtles may have a life span as short as three days if they are not fed, watered, and held in a proper container.
 Although box turtles may make hardy captives if their needs are met, and are frequently kept as pets, they are not easy turtles to keep, owing to their many specific requirements.
 Eastern box turtles require high humidity, warm temperatures with vertical and horizontal thermal gradients, suitable substrate for burrowing, and a T5 HO fluorescent UVB lamp of appropriate strength.
 A basking area at one end of the enclosure is important to offer the turtle the ability to warm itself and is critical to sexually mature males and females for development of sperm and egg follicles, respectively.